stevensona/glovebox/README.md

 	system("PAUSE");
 }
 ```
-Because ```parameter``` is just a thin wrapper around ```std::vector``` and stores and permits access to all previous values, in addition to conditional and dependent update schemes, glovebox is highly expressive and flexible.
+Because ```Param``` is just a thin wrapper around ```std::vector``` and stores and permits access to all previous values, in addition to conditional and dependent update schemes, glovebox is highly expressive and flexible.